-If a driver parks on your land and our CM Enforcement Parking Warning Signs are correctly displayed, the driver is entering into a contract with you.
-If they break your parking rules they are 'in breach of contract'.
+If a driver parks on your land and our CM Enforcement Parking Warning Signs are correctly displayed, the driver is entering into a contract with CM Enforcement.
+If they break the parking rules they are 'in breach of contract'.

-Parking charge notices are a request for a payment when there has been a clear breach of contract between a landowner (or CM Enforcement Ltd) and a driver.
+Parking charge notices are sent through the post and are a request for a payment when there has been a clear breach of contract between a driver and CM Enforcement.

 Parking charge notices are issued under the terms and conditions set out on the signs.
 The signs will be installed in clear and prominent places.